-Principles • the welfare of the child is paramount • we are clear on reference to principles, legislation and guidance that underpin the policy • we are clear that the policy applies to ALL working with or supporting children within our school and ALL are clear on their role and responsibilities
+Principles • the welfare of the child is paramount • we are clear on reference to principles, legislation and guidance that underpin the policy

 1 Maintained school means a community, foundation or voluntary school, a community or foundation special school or a maintained nursery school.
 The Education Act 2002 does not specifically refer to Academies; however this duty is equally placed onto Academies by subsequent updated legislation.
 2 Child means a person under the age of eighteen.